Bernard King (television): Personal life

-King was gay and had many lovers.
+King was homosexual and had many lovers.
 His biographer, Stephanie Clifford-Smith, says "Fidelity wasn't top of his list".
 His partner of thirteen years was Alan Marshall.
-One of his best known platonic friendships was with song and dance man Sammy Davis, Jr.
+One of his best known platonic friendships was with song and dance man Sammy Davis Jr.

 In later years, King struggled with his finances.
 He mortgaged his house to fund a second season at the troubled Parramatta Riverside Theatres.
-The season was a flop and the house was lost.
+The season was a flop, and the house was lost.

-King died in the garden of a house where he was living rent-free in exchange for gardening duties, on the Gold Coast, Queensland.
+King died mid-morning on 20 December 2002 in the garden of a house where he was living rent-free in exchange for gardening duties on the Gold Coast, Queensland.
+He had an angina attack and blacked out, causing him to fall from the upper terrace 10 m to the driveway.
+He was 68 years old.

 Legacy

 Interview tapes recorded by King's biographer, Stephanie Clifford-Smith, were acquired by State Library of Queensland in 2016.